 the density matrix after finding the Fermi level.
-In Fig. 19 (c) we see a good speed-up ratio as a function of processes in the elapsed time for a spin-unpolarized calculation of carbon diamond consisting of 64 carbon atoms with $3\times3\times3$ k-points.
-The input file 'DIA64_Band.dat' is found in the directory 'work'.
-In this case the spin multiplicity is one, and the number of k-points used for the actual calculation is (333-1)/2+1=14, since the k-points in the half Brillouin zone is taken into account for the collinear calculation, and the Γ -point is included when all the numbers of k-points for a-, b-, and c-axes are odd.
+In Fig. 21 (c) we see a good speed-up ratio as a function of processes in the elapsed time for a spin-unpolarized calculation of carbon diamond consisting of 64 carbon atoms with $3\times3\times3$ k-points.
+The input file 'DIA64\Band.dat' is found in the directory 'work'.
+In this case the spin multiplicity is one, and the number of k-points used for the actual calculation is (3\3\3-1)/2+1=14, since the k-points in the half Brillouin zone is taken into account for the collinear calculation, and the $\Gamma$ -point is included when all the numbers of k-points for a-, b-, and c-axes are odd.
 So it is found that the speed-up ratio exceeds the ideal one in the range of processes over 14, which means the algorithm in the parallelization is changed to the efficient scheme.
 As well as the cluster calculation, OpenMX Ver.
-3.7 employs ELPA [26] to solve the eigenvalue problem in the band calculation, which is a highly parallelized eigevalue solver.
+3.8 employs ELPA [28] to solve the eigenvalue problem in the band calculation, which is a highly parallelized eigevalue solver.

-21.4 Fully three dimensional parallelization
+24.4 Fully three dimensional parallelization

 OpenMX Ver.
-3.7 supports a fully three dimensional parallelization for data distribution, while up to and including Ver.
+3.8 supports a fully three dimensional parallelization for data distribution, while up to and including Ver.
 3.6, the parallelization is made by a simple one-dimensional domain decomposition for a-axis of the unit cell for data distribution.
 Thus, users do not need to care about how unit cells are specified to achieve good road balancing.
 In OpenMX Ver.
-3.7, a nearly equivalent parallel efficiency will be obtained without depending on choice of the unit cell vectors.
+3.8, a nearly equivalent parallel efficiency will be obtained without depending on choice of the unit cell vectors.

-21.5 Maximum number of processors
+24.5 Maximum number of processors

 Up to and including Ver.
 3.6, the number of MPI processes that users can utilize for the parallel calculations is limited up to the number of atoms in the system.
 OpenMX Ver.
-3.7 does not have the limitation.
+3.8 does no have the limitation.
 Even if the number of MPI processes exceeds the number of atoms, the MPI parallelization is efficiently performed.
-The functionality may be useful especially for a calculation where the number of k-points is much larger than the number of atoms in the system.
+The functionality may be useful especially for a calculation where the number of $\mathbf{k}$ -points is much larger than the number of atoms in the system.

-22 OpenMP/MPI hybrid parallelization
+25 MPI/OpenMP hybrid parallelization

-The OpenMP/MPI hybrid parallel execution can be performed by
+The MPI/OpenMP hybrid parallel execution can be performed by

-'''

-\% mpirun -np 32 openmx DIA512-1.dat -nt 4 > dia512-1.std &
+% mpirun -np 32 openmx DIA512-1.dat -nt 4 > dia512-1.std &

-'''

 where '-nt' means the number of threads in each process managed by MPI.
 If '-nt' is not specified, then the number of threads is set to 1, which corresponds to the flat MPI parallelization.
 Since the parallelization of OpenMX Ver.
-3.7 is largely changed from OpenMX Ver.
+3.8 is largely changed from OpenMX Ver.
 3.6, we do not have enough data to validate the hybrid parallelization compared to the flat MPI with respect to efficiency of computation and memory usage.
 However, our preliminary benchmark calculations imply that the hybrid parallelization seems to be efficient as for memory usage, while the computational efficiency seems to be comparable to each other.

-23 Large-scale calculations
+26 Large-scale calculations

-23.1 Conventional scheme
+26.1 Conventional scheme

 Using the conventional diagonalization method, OpenMX Ver.
-3.7 is capable of performing geometry optimization for systems consisting of 1000 atoms if several hundreds processor cores are available.
+3.8 is capable of performing geometry optimization for systems consisting of 1000 atoms if several hundreds processor cores are available.
 To demonstrate the capability, one can perform 'runtestL2' as follows:

-'''

 % mpirun -np 128 openmx -runtestL2 -nt 4

-'''

-Then, OpenMX will run with 7 test files, and compare calculated results with the reference results which are stored in 'work/large2_example'.
-The following is a result of 'runtestL2' performed using 128 MPI processes and 4 OpenMP threads on CRAY-XC30.
+Then, OpenMX will run with 7 test files, and compare calculated results with the reference results which are stored in 'work/large2\example'.
+The following is a result of 'runtestL2' performed using 264 MPI processes and 2 OpenMP threads on CRAY-XC30.